gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

     +         reason=_('one_time_use=true requires '
     +                  'pci.report_in_placement to be enabled'))
     ```
-    The tool basically suggest to drop the code comment altogether which is
+    The tool suggests dropping the code comment altogether which is
     wrong.
 Moreover having a code comment there is a reason why I would not
     suggest the actual merging of the ifs.
 So applying the suggestion blindly
     is dangerous.
 Merging the conditions might be acceptable.